Xornop/ha-addons/whisper-asr-addon/README.md

 No API keys, no cloud, no cost — everything runs locally on your Home Assistant machine.

+DO NOT COMPLAIN IF IT FAILS - YOU PROBABLY RAN OUT OF RAM - TESTED WITH 16GB RAM, WORKS WITH MOVIES LESS THAN 2 HOURS RUNTIME ON MODEL SMALL-INT8

 ## Installation

 1. In Home Assistant, navigate to **Settings → Add-ons → Add-on Store**